tttffff/install-rails-on-wsl/README.md

 ## Install WSL
 * Open PowerShell as Administrator (find in the menu, right-click, select Run as Administrator)
 * Type `wsl --install` and press enter, it will do it all and install Ubuntu.
 See [Microsoft's documentation](https://learn.microsoft.com/en-us/windows/wsl/install) for configuration options, or if anything doesn't work here
-* After the installation and reboot, open Ubuntu from the Start menu and follow the prompts to create a user account.
+* After the installation and a reboot, open Ubuntu from the Start menu and follow the prompts to create a user account.
 This can be the same user/password as your Windows account, or something new.
 The password will be used for `sudo` commands, and it will **not** echo back to the screen as you type it.
 Don't worry that the password isn't going in, just type it out and press enter.
 * Make sure that you're up to date: `sudo apt update && sudo apt upgrade -y`

 ## Set up Git